jdillick/redbird/README.md

 //
 // HTTP2 Support using LetsEncrypt for the certificates
 //
-var proxy = require('redbird')({
+var proxy = require('@atomic-reactor/redbird')({
   port: 80, // http port is needed for LetsEncrypt challenge during request / renewal.
 Also enables automatic http->https redirection for registered https routes.
   letsencrypt: {
     path: __dirname + '/certs',
     port: 9999 // LetsEncrypt minimal web server port for handling challenges.
 Routed 80->9999, no need to open 9999 in firewall.
 Default 3000 if not defined.